33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 101 Best Short Travel Quotes (+ Caption Ideas!)

-We would recommend spending 3 days in Dubrovnik, which should give you enough time to get through all the fun things to do in Dubrovnik that are a high priority for you while also getting out on the water at least once, either for a kayaking trip or to visit Lokrum Island.
+If you have the time in your itinerary, would recommend spending 3 days in Dubrovnik, which should give you enough time to get through all the fun things to do in Dubrovnik that are a high priority for you while also getting out on the water at least once, either for a kayaking trip or to visit Lokrum Island.

 If you’d like to take some day trips from Dubrovnik, you can easily fill up several more days in the city.